Perron to have Player Safety hearing for actions in Red Wings game | NHL.com

-David Perron will have an in-person hearing with the NHL Department of Player Safety on an unspecified date.
+David Perron will have an in-person hearing with the NHL Department of Player Safety on a date to be determined.

 The Detroit Red Wings forward is facing discipline for cross-checking against Ottawa Senators defenseman Artem Zub on Saturday.